JIM CRUICKSHANK OBE

-Chairman of a family quarrying business but is by training a Geologist and Chartered Engineer and his family own the Avochie beat above the Rothiemay Bridge, where the fishings are let through the Turriff Tackle shop.
-He has been a member of the Board since 2000, its chairman 2000 -2005, and was founding chairman of the Deveron, Bogie and Isla Rivers Charitable Trust.
+Chairman of a family quarrying business, and trained as both a geologist, and chartered engineer, his family own the Avochie beat above the Rothiemay Bridge, where the fishings and accommodation are let through the FishPal website – www.fishpal.com.
+He has been a member of the board since 1985, its chairman from 2000 – 2005, and in 2001 was founding chairman of the Deveron, Bogie and Isla Rivers charitable Trust, where he remains a trustee.
+His grandson, Luka, aged 6, caught a 13lb spring fish during the time of the Covid-19 lockdown.

 Upper proprietor, born in Huntly, who lives and works in the area, managing a family farming, forestry and diversified rural business.
 He has in the past served on a number of different boards, including the old SRPBA (now Scottish Land and Estates), friends of Chalmers hospital Banff and various other similar professional and charitable organisations.
 The Morison Family have for many years been heavily involved in charitable works in the North East of Scotland for which Mrs Morison Snr was awarded the MBE around four years ago.